Nebraska Revised Statute 38-2115

 (c) Treating physical disease, injury, or deformity;

-(d) Diagnosing major mental illness or disorder except in consultation with a qualified physician, a psychologist licensed to engage in the practice of psychology as provided in section 38-3111, or a licensed independent mental health practitioner;
+(d) Diagnosing major mental illness or disorder except in consultation with a qualified physician, a psychologist licensed to engage in the practice of psychology in this state as provided in section 38-3111 or as provided in similar provisions of the Psychology Interjurisdictional Compact, or a licensed independent mental health practitioner;

 (e) Measuring personality or intelligence for the purpose of diagnosis or treatment planning;